saylesss88/nix-book/src/installation/README.md

 - **`impermanence`:** For setting up a stateless NixOS system, where the root filesystem reverts to a clean state on every reboot.

-  - **Note:** `impermanence` is currently only available and fully supported with the **unencrypted** Btrfs layout as described above.
-I am actively working on an `impermanence` script for the encrypted setup.